-The Hungarian Labour Force Survey started in 1992 as a quarterly survey.
 The quarterly sample is made up of three monthly sub-samples, producing monthly results with moving average of the last three month for some indicators since 2003.
-In 2003 the survey was redesigned so that each month three weeks are surveyed.
+In 2003 the survey was redesigned.

 The survey covers the whole country.
 Only private households are surveyed.